SidduKutchula/sidduKutchula/README.md

 ## 📌 About Me

-🚀 **Full-Stack Developer** skilled in **React, Node.js, Django, and SQL**, focused on building scalable and user-centric applications.
+🚀 **Full-Stack Developer** skilled in **React, Node.js, Mango DB, and SQL**, focused on building scalable and user-centric applications.

 🧠 Solved **500+ DSA problems** **across LeetCode, GFG, CodeChef**, and **HackerRank** with strong algorithmic foundations.